SBGlab/ICDHyr_context/README.md

 Repository contents (high level):

-- data/: exrpession datasets used for the analyses.
+- data/: expression datasets used for the analyses.
 - models/: used and generated GEMs
 - scripts/: instructions and tips for reproducing the code.
 - results/: outputs from flux sampling and STRING analyses.